genieacs/genieacs/docs/cpe-authentication.rst

   By default GenieACS will accept any incoming connection via HTTP/HTTPS and respond to it.

-The following paramters are used to set and get (password is redacted but can be set) the username/password used to authenticate against the ACS:
+The following parameters are used to set and get (password is redacted but can be set) the username/password used to authenticate against the ACS:

 Username: ``Device.ManagementServer.Username`` or ``InternetGatewayDevice.ManagementServer.Username``